-Open Enrollment Act (EC §48350 et seq.)
+Open Enrollment Act (EC §48350 et seg.)

-Whenever a student is attending a district school on the Open Enrollment List, as identified by the Superintendent of Public Instruction, he/she may apply to transfer to another school within or outside of the district, if the school to which he/she is transferring has a higher Academic Performance Index.
+Whenever a student is attending a district school on the Open Enrollment List, as identified by the Superintendent of Public Instruction, the student may apply to transfer to another school within or outside of the district, if the school to which they are transferring has a higher Academic Performance Index.
 Districts with a school on the List must notify the parents at that school on or before the first day of the school year of their option to transfer to another public school.
 Information regarding the application process and applicable deadlines can be obtained from the district office.